Tattoo: Europe

-Tattooing of Catholic women in Bosnia and Herzegovina became widespread during the Ottoman rule and continued to the mid 20th century.
-Among the Catholic population, there was a widespread tradition of tattooing crosses on the hands, arms, chest, and forehead of girls between the ages of 6 to 16.
-This was done in order to prevent kidnapping by the Ottoman Turks and conversion to Islam.

-Ethnographers believe that its origins predate both the Slavic migration to the Balkans and spread of Christianity, with evidence pointing far back to the prehistoric Illyrian tribes.

 North America

 Many Indigenous peoples of North America practice tattooing.
 European explorers and traders who met Native Americans noticed these tattoos and wrote about them, and a few Europeans chose to be tattooed by Native Americans.
 See history of tattooing in North America.

 By the time of the American Revolution, tattoos were already common among American sailors (see sailor tattoos).
 Tattoos were listed in protection papers, an identity certificate issued to prevent impressment into the British Royal Navy.
 Because protection papers were proof of American citizenship, Black sailors used them to show that they were freemen.

-The first recorded professional tattoo shop in the US was established in the early 1870s by a German immigrant, Martin Hildebrandt.
+The first recorded professional tattoo shop in the U.S. was established in the early 1870s by a German immigrant, Martin Hildebrandt.
 He had served as a Union soldier in the Civil War and tattooed many other soldiers.

 Soon after the Civil War, tattoos became fashionable among upper-class young adults.
 This trend lasted until the beginning of World War I. The invention of the electric tattoo machine caused popularity of tattoos among the wealthy to drop off.
 The machine made the tattooing procedure both much easier and cheaper, thus, eliminating the status symbol tattoos previously held, as they were now affordable for all socioeconomic classes.
 The status symbol of a tattoo shifted from a representation of wealth to a mark typically seen on rebels and criminals.
 Despite this change, tattoos remained popular among military servicemen, a tradition that continues today.

+Tattooing was illegal in parts of the country until the early 1960s and 70s.
+It was illegal in New York City from 1961-1997 and illegal throughout various states like Oklahoma, Massachusetts, North Carolina.
+When it was not illegal statewide, certain cities banned it such as Newark, NJ and Kansas City, MO.
+In some locations, bans were not lifted until the 2000s.